BrighterCommand/Docs/contents/DistributedTaskQueueConfiguration.md

 You must set the **connectionName** and **channelName**.
 The naming scheme is at your discretion.
-We often use the namespace of the producer\'s type that serializes into the message on the wire
+We often use the namespace of the producer\'s type that serializes into the message on the wire.

 The **timeOutInMilliseconds** sets how long we wait for a message before timing out.
 Note that after a timeout we will wait for messages on the